mikiw/DexProtocol/README.md

         const orderTxId = input.target

         // TODO: Implement required checks (find order by transaction id and check caller).
+        // TODO: Check if order is not filled.
         // TODO: If check will fail throw new ContractError.
         // TODO: Set isActive to true.
     }